BGI-Qingdao/TGS-GapCloser/README.md

         --tgstype pb \
         >pipe.log 2>pipe.err
 ```
-## When you need to appoint costom minimap2 paramters
+## When you need to appoint custom minimap2 paramters

 Use  `--minmap_arg ' your-own minimap2 args'`